SanKlein/twos-chrome-extension/README.md

 All your extension's code must be placed in the `src` folder.

-The boilerplate is already prepared to have a popup, an options page, a background page, and a new tab page (which replaces the new tab page of your browser).
+The boilerplate is already prepared to have a popup, an options page, and a background page.
 But feel free to customize these.

 ## TypeScript